-- After you’ve verified your account, it’ll take 24 hours to activate the livestream.
+- After verifying your account, it’ll take 24 hours to activate the live stream.
 Once activated, you can open Super Chat in a new window.

 Another form of YouTube fan funding is a site called Patreon.
 Patreon allows you to set up a gated channel for paid members only.
 The monthly fee is decided when setting up your account and can be a great way to offer exclusive content to loyal subscribers.

 This last method is more about leveraging the YouTube channel to promote your business than making money passively.
 After your channel is sizable enough to make money through some of the options listed above, it’s a great time to earn more income by promoting your own business or selling your own apparel line.